3D_Maze_V3

 thingiverse

-he 3D Maze V3 - Designed by Hendrik Koopmans It is based on an article from Scientific American September 1988.
-The present design of the maze inclusive the „actuator“ structure is by me.
-This version is a remix of the V2 version.
-The knobs are bigger to enable „smoother“ movement.
-The maze is slightly more complex.
-The object is to move the "actuators" from one corner to the other.
-You have to figure out that a possible movement in one dimension can be blocked in the next one.
-Print Settings Printer: Da Vinci Mini w Rafts: No Supports: Yes Resolution: 0.2 mm Infill: 10% Notes: Printer Brand: Da Vinci Printer: Mini w Rafts: No Supports: no for the top.
-Yes for the box.
-Resolution: 0.2mm Infill: 10% Notes: Warping can be a problem!
-I 2heated the printing area with a 200W lamp, because my bed is not heated.
-10% Infill worked best for me.
-0.2 mm layer height.
-Try out the best settings for yourself.
-Post-Printing Final assembly is a bit tricky.
-Assemble the actuators and then glue the panels together one by one.
-Insert the actuator structure after you have glued 2 panels together.
-In the end glue the knobs on the actuators in such way that a smooth movement is possible (try out before you apply glue).
-When you build the box at once plus the top panel.
-Assemble the actuators inside the box and then glue the top panel.
-I sprayed the box with clear polyurethane lacker.
-Actuator assembly Actuator assembly, but assemble inside the box.
-(A leg of one actuator is temporarily cut and glued again together
+He 3D Maze V3 - Designed by Hendrik Koopmans Based on an article from Scientific American September 1988, this maze features a unique design that includes an "actuator" structure.
+The current version is a revised edition of the V2 model, with notable improvements to enable smoother movement.
+Bigger knobs have been added to facilitate easier navigation through the maze.
+The maze itself has become slightly more complex, requiring users to employ problem-solving skills to reach the goal.
+Your objective is to move the "actuators" from one corner of the maze to the other.
+To succeed, you must understand how a potential movement in one dimension can be hindered by restrictions in the next.
+Print Settings Printer: Da Vinci Mini w Rafts: No Supports: Yes for the box and no for the top Resolution: 0.2 mm Infill: 10% Notes: Warping can be a problem!
+To prevent this, I heated the printing area with a 200W lamp.
+I found that 10% infill worked best for me.
+The recommended layer height is 0.2 mm.
+Try experimenting with different settings to achieve optimal results.
+Post-Printing Final assembly requires some care.
+First, assemble the actuators and then glue the panels together one by one.
+Insert the actuator structure after you have glued two panels together.
+To ensure smooth movement, attach the knobs to the actuators in a way that allows for easy rotation (test before applying glue).
+Alternatively, build the box and top panel separately.
+Assemble the actuators inside the box and then attach the top panel.
+I coated the box with clear polyurethane varnish.
+Actuator Assembly To assemble the actuators, start by attaching them to each other.
+However, it is recommended that you assemble the actuators inside the box first (one leg of one actuator is temporarily cut and glued back together).

 Download Model from thingiverse